ucll-scripting/exercises/01-basic-python/04-lists/04-median/explanations.md

 * If `ns` has an even number of elements, the median is the average of the two elements around the centr.
 For example, the median of `[a, b, c, d, e, f]` is the average of `c` and `d`.

 To implement this algorithm, you'll need to determine how long `ns` is.
-You will need to look up how, as Python's syntax deviates from other most language.
+You will need to look up how, as Python's syntax deviates from other most languages.